-How Do You Take Payments with SEPA Direct Debit?
+How do you take payments with SEPA Direct Debit?

 Taking SEPA Direct Debit payments through GoCardless

-Collecting as fast as possible - GoCardless has optimized the SEPA Direct Debit collection process to collect funds as quickly as possible.
+Collecting as fast as possible: GoCardless has optimised the SEPA Direct Debit collection process to collect funds as quickly as possible.

 This means that once the mandate is set up, you don’t need to do anything to collect SEPA Direct Debit payments.